ghostery/adblocker/bench/comparison/overview.md

 This study was motivated by the recent [Manifest V3 controversy](https://bugs.chromium.org/p/chromium/issues/detail?id=896897).
 One of the proposed changes involves crippling the WebRequest APIs to limit their blocking abilities.
-Two justifications were put forth: one related to *performance* and one related to privacy.
+Two justifications were put forth: one related to *performance* and another related to privacy.
 The privacy argument deserves its own separate analysis and will not be covered here.
 In this study, we show that the *performance* argument does not hold.
 Our comparison demonstrates that the most popular content-blockers